Eurogroup

 The Eurogroup is the recognised collective term for the informal meetings of the finance ministers of the eurozone—those member states of the European Union (EU) which have adopted the euro as their official currency.
-The group has 20 members.
+The group has 21 members.
 It exercises political control over the currency and related aspects of the EU's monetary union such as the Stability and Growth Pact.
-The outgoing president of the Eurogroup is Paschal Donohoe, the former Minister for Finance of Ireland.

 The ministers meet in camera a day before a meeting of the Economic and Financial Affairs Council (ECOFIN) of the Council of the European Union.
 They communicate their decisions via press and document releases.
 The group is related to the Council of the European Union (only Eurogroup member states vote on issues relating to the euro in the ECOFIN) and was formalised under the Treaty of Lisbon.